ljmerza/calendar-card/README.md

   <img src='https://i.imgur.com/86RGw5W.png' />
 </p>

-<h2>Upgrading from version 1.x.x to 2.x.x</h2>

-Version 2.x.x introduced the following breaking changes:
-* eventColor is no longer supported
-* progressBar is no longer supported
-* explicit adding moment.js to YAML config is no longer needed
-* Card was convertered from a module to js (see new YAML example below)

 <h2>Features</h2>

 * Show the next 5 events on your Google Calendar (default set by home assistant)